cert-manager/website/content/docs/configuration/acme/dns01/route53.md

 cert-manager supports multiple ways to get the access key and these can be categorized as either "ambient" or "non-ambient":

-**Ambient credentials**
+### Ambient Credentials

-are credentials which are made available in the cert-manager controller Pod by one of the following mechanisms:
+**Ambient credentials** are credentials which are made available in the cert-manager controller Pod by one of the following mechanisms:
 - [EKS IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html). cert-manager uses a [Kubernetes ServiceAccount token which is mounted into the cert-manager controller Pod](https://docs.aws.amazon.com/eks/latest/userguide/pod-configuration.html).
 - [EKS Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html).